 Government Code section 77209 was amended by Senate Bill 1021 (Stats.
 2012, ch.
-41), creating the State Trial Court Improvement and Modernization Fund.
-Previous reports on the Trial Court Improvement and Modernization Fund have been required and submitted under Government Code section 77209 since fiscal year 2002-03.
+41), creating the State Trial Court Improvement and Modernization Fund as the successor fund of the Trial Court Improvement Fund and the Judicial Administration Efficiency and Modernization Fund.
+Previous reports on the fund have been required and submitted under Government Code section 77209 since fiscal year 2002-03.
 These reports are posted on the California Courts website on the "Legislative Reports" webpage at www.courts.ca.gov/7466.htm.